Censorship in Nigeria: Press censorship

 After the demise of the Morning Post, other newspapers followed suit as the government slowly expanded its influence over the press.
 Although many news organizations did go out of business as a result of being manipulated by the government, others such as the Daily Times of Nigeria survived and continue to operate to this day despite having been controlled by the government since 1977.

 In 1999, freedom of expression became protected by the new Nigerian Constitution.
 However, defamation laws were afterwards passed.
 Critics maintain that though measures of freedom of the press have improved, there is still room for improvement.
 Nigeria was described as "partly free" in the Freedom of the Press 2011 report published by the Freedom House (see yearly rankings in Freedom House ratings in Nigeria section).

 On April 26, 2020, the Reporters without Borders World Press Freedom Index ranked Nigeria 115th out of 180 countries surveys.
 Reporters without Borders cited killings, detentions and the brutalisation of journalists alongside targeted attempts to shrink the civic space by the Nigerian government as reason for the ranking.
 However, this rank is higher than the rank of 146th which Transparency International gave Nigeria earlier in the year regarding corruption.
 The Reporters without Borders report further stated “With more than 100 independent newspapers, Africa’s most populous nation enjoys real media pluralism but covering stories involving politics, terrorism or financial embezzlement by the powerful is very problematic."

+Gag orders

 Military censorship

 In 1983, the power of the Second Republic was challenged due to accusations of vote rigging and electoral malfeasance.
 As a result, the newly elected government decided to leave the military with the task of censorship.
 At the hand of the military, however, writers felt a certain level of immunity from persecution, especially when it was known that “generals don’t read novels”.
 On one occasion, a student named Oherei was arrested and accused of being a communist sympathizer when he published a novel called “Behind the Iron Curtain”.
 He was then acquitted two days after the arrest.

 When the Second Republic was overthrown on December 31, 1983, the task of censorship was once again given back to the federal government.
 However, as of 2013, military censorship was still applicable to information regarding military strategy and confidential materials for security purposes.